Delta-Studios/use-delta/README.md

 - It does not need newline symbols: Just write on the next line
 - Delta can be used for Windows as well as for Linux
 - Each program is compiled to an executable file
-- Large and useful standard library
+- Large and extensive standard library

 ### Setup
 Soon